bhardwajRahul/plakar/subcommands/help/docs/plakar-pkg-add.md

 If
 *plugin*
-is an absolute path, or if it starts with
+matches an existing local file, it is installed directly.
-'./',
+Otherwise, it is treated as a recipe name and downloaded from the Plakar plugin server (requires login via plakar-login(1)).

-then it is considered a path to a local plugin file, otherwise it is downloaded from the Plakar plugin server.
+To force local resolution, use an absolute path.
-In the latter case, the user must be logged in via the plakar-login(1) command.
+To force remote fetching, pass an HTTP or HTTPS URL.

 # FILES